orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 - How should availability be optimized differently for public proof objects, sensitive payloads, and dangerous payloads?
 - How should input provenance be separated from decision-state commitment?
 - How should input capture NDC be reported separately from decision-envelope NDC?
+- How should citizen-facing interfaces explain the difference between verified input commitment and disputed input truth?
+- How should random audit sampling reduce Exercise Debt in practice?
 - How should ADEC define reproducible adversary classes?
 - How should ADEC report escape cost without collapsing into a universal robustness score?
 - How should adversary compensation be disclosed so that adversarial testing does not become another captured verification layer?